chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 ![](/images/docs/create-project-rule.png)

 Save the rule.
-If you need to change the name or the conditions, select the project rule name on the project details page.
+If you later need to change the name or the conditions, select the project rule name on the project details page.

 You should see a message that says `Edits are pending: update projects to apply edits.` Select the `projects` link in the message to go back to the project list page.